Everything you need to know to travel to Kyrgyzstan, from the best things to do, places to visit, budgeting, travel itineraries and plenty more!

 Speak with your accommodations staff, the local CBT (who can also help to arranged a private taxi) and check online to keep up to date.

 A convenient and affordable way of travelling between Bishkek and Osh, but outside of the two main cities, it’s not really a viable option.

 By far the most convenient way to travel in Kyrgyzstan and indeed Central Asia and the Caucasus.
 These converted transits ferry people all over the country.

 If you’re stopping off at a smaller destination, then take a marshrutka that passes it and let the driver know where you want to get off.
-However do be aware that the you are likely to be charged the full fare.
+However, do be aware that you are likely to be charged the full fare.

 Knowing a little bit of Russian is extremely useful as it is very unlikely anyone will speak English.